-A Guide To Victoria, Canada: Things To Do
+A Guide To Victoria, Canada: Things To Do In The BC Capital

 If you are headed to Victoria, Canada, I created a destination guide for this beautiful Canadian coastal city.
-Like all of my destination guides, I have personally experienced all of these things and recommend only my favorites.
+Like all of my destination guides, I have personally experienced all of these things and recommend only my favourites.
 If you are also looking for food recommendations or love beer, I have posts for that too which I will link at the bottom of this post !!
 I’ve included a handful of options so regardless of what your interests are or budget, I’ve got you covered!

 Click here for a Google Map of everything on this list.

 Victoria’s Inner Harbour is very picturesque with boats arriving to dock and float planes landing just a few hundred feet in front of you.
-I love walking along the harbor path and taking in a sunset from here.
+I love walking along the harbour path and taking in a sunset from here.

-A sunset in the Inner Harbour
+Sunset in the Inner Harbour

 BC Legislature Building